 Mass nationalism began to take shape in the 1960s.
 Between 1960 and 1979, the most active political movements included the Zimbabwe African People's Union, the Zimbabwe African National Union and National Democratic Party.
 The most influential nationalist of this period include Joshua Nkomo who was later named "Father Zimbabwe", Herbert Chitepo, Josiah Chinamano, Ndabaningi Sithole, Robert Mugabe, Josiah Tongogara and Joseph Msika.

 The 1980 Elections and Majority Rule

-Although ZANU-PF and ZAPU had made a concerted effort in removing white minority rule and had even negotiated as a single delegation at the deliberations at the Lancaster House Conference, they contested in the elections of 1980 as separate entities.
-Although the elections were marred by occasional outbreaks of violence, ZANU PF emerged victorious.
+Although Zanu-PF and ZAPU had made a concerted effort in removing white minority rule and negotiated as a single delegation at the deliberations at the Lancaster House Conference, they contested in the elections of 1980 as separate entities.
+Although the elections were marred by occasional outbreaks of violence, Zanu-PF emerged victorious.
 Zimbabwe African National Union party won 57 of the 80 black seats being contested in the country's first election since the end of white-minority rule.
 The Joshua Nkomo led ZAPU managed to get 20 seats and Robert Mugabe said he would also include Nkomo in his new government.